pahihu/mumps/manual.md

 ### Buffered files

-In MV1R2 files are buffered: the `READ` and `WRITE` commands buffers their input/output respectively.
+In MUMPS files are buffered: the `READ` and `WRITE` commands buffers their input/output respectively.